bolt/base-2014/README.md

 base-2014
 =========

-The base 2014 theme.
+This is thee base 2014 theme for Bolt.
 Built with Foundation 5 and Sass.

 To install manually, go to `theme/` and do a checkout: